- About Us

 A: Membership dues are not refundable.
-(You may terminate your membership – if paying by a monthly bank draft, with 30 days written notice).
+(You may terminate your membership – with 15 days written notice).
 Program fees may be refunded, less a $15 processing fee.
 No refunds are available after the first week of class.

 Q: Do you offer childcare while I exercise?

-A: Child Watch gives parents the opportunity to participate in Y programs, classes and activities with the peace of mind that their children, aged 3 months to 12 years are being cared for in a safe, nurturing and loving environment.
-We also offer Tot Drop for members who wish to leave the Y for up to 3 hours.
+A: Child Watch, located at the Y Studios, gives parents the opportunity to participate in Y programs, classes and activities with the peace of mind that their children, aged 3 months to 12 years are being cared for in a safe, nurturing and loving environment.
+Tot Drop for members who wish to leave the Y for up to 3 hours.